I am the Alpha and the Omega, the first and the last, the beginning and the end.

 WHAT I’M READING

 The Seven Deadly Sins: These seven small books (each about 128 pages) grew out of a 2002–2003 lecture series cosponsored by the New York Public Library and Oxford University Press.
 Each is authored by a different prominent writer and approaches the assigned sin through the lenses of history, theology, philosophy, psychology, ethics, social criticism, popular culture, art, and/or literature.
-(Several include a full-color image insert.)
+(Several include a full-color insert of images.)
 My favorite is Gluttony by Francine Prose, in part because it contained the most surprises.
 Prose points out that one can make the belly a god not only by habitually overeating but by being obsessive about nutrition, calories, body fat, and pants size—being a slave to the scale or to a point system.
-That’s not to say that dieting and exercise can’t be done without idolatry, but . . . you have to read the book.
+That’s not to say that dieting and exercise are inherently idolatrous, but . . . you have to read the book.
 It diagnoses our culture’s “schizophrenic attitude toward gluttony”—inundate us with snack ads, restaurants, and recipes and encourage us to take pleasure in eating, then tell us we’re eating too much and brand us with a scarlet O for Obese, promising that a gym membership and such-and-such health-food regimen will remove that shame.
 On both sides of our ambivalence, someone is making money.

 I also really enjoyed Greed by Phyllis Tickle (she takes a similar approach as Prose, majoring on Christian theology, literature, and art, and is a brilliant writer) and Pride by Michael Eric Dyson, a sociology professor and ordained Baptist minister who focuses on racial pride (addresses why white pride is a vice but black pride is a virtue) and national pride (addresses the difference between patriotism, a virtue, and nationalism, a vice), describing very chillingly what it’s like to be black in America.
 Sloth is styled as a parody of the self-help genre and contains crude language, and I wasn’t too keen on it.
 I also wasn’t drawn in by Anger, which is written from a Buddhist perspective.